claytonsingh/golib/dotaccess/readme.md

 The library handles pointers intelligently, allowing you to work with pointer fields in a type-safe manner.
 When accessing fields that are pointers, you have several options:

-1. **Automatic Dereferencing**: By default, when you access a pointer field using `GetAccessorDot`, the library will automatically dereference the pointer when you call Get and Set to provide the underlying value.
+1. **Automatic Dereferencing**: By default, when you access a pointer field using `NewAccessorDot`, the library will automatically dereference the pointer when you call Get and Set to provide the underlying value.

 2. **Pointer Notation**: You can use the `*` suffix at on the last element of the path to explicitly dereference a pointer.
 For example, `"Name*"` will dereference the pointer at the `Name` field.
 If you have double pointers or more, you can use multiple `*` suffixes.
 For example, `"Name**"` will dereference the pointer at the `Name` field twice.
 The pointer is bound to the accessor instead of the field.